You are currently viewing 15 Best Car GPS Navigation Systems (2023)

 Setup & Install Experience:

-This Garmin DriveSmart 86 unit was easy to install.
-It also comes with a suction mount for windshield or dash and cigarette lighter power cable.
-It is exactly the same as the 55/65 just larger.
+The Best Garmin GPS Navigation For Cars, the Garmin DriveSmart 86, is incredibly easy to install.
+It comes with a convenient suction mount for windshield or dash placement and a cigarette lighter power cable.
+This model, larger than the 55/65, offers the same outstanding features.

 Pros